protubero/beanstore/README.md

 * full change history
 * A plugin interface

+## When to consider?

+...

+### build on

 We use [Kryo](https://github.com/EsotericSoftware/kryo) to serialize and deserialize transactions, [ByteBuddy](https://bytebuddy.net) to enhance bean classes at runtime and [PCollections](https://github.com/hrldcpr/pcollections) to facilitate concurrent reading and writing.

+PCollections

+ByteBuddy

+lucene

+rxjava

+### Development

+Version 0.9, 0.8, 1.0
+multi-module in future

 ## Getting Started